MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 In some cases, it's necessary to block specific websites rather than using broad web categories.
 Complete the following tasks to block access to the site based on FQDN.
 Ensure you include relevant fully qualified domain names (FQDNs) in use by the site that you want to block.

-- Configure a block rule for a specific FQDN of your choosing by [creating a web filtering policy](#create-a-web-filtering-policy-2).
+- Configure a block rule for a specific FQDN.
+[Create a web filtering policy](#create-a-web-filtering-policy-2).
-- Group and prioritize your web filtering policies by [creating a security profile](#create-a-security-policy-profile-2).
+- Group and prioritize your web filtering policies.
+[Create a security profile](#create-a-security-policy-profile-2).
-- Configure your test group (that includes your test user as a member) to use the security profile by [creating and assigning a conditional access policy](#create-a-conditional-access-policy-1).
+- Configure your test group (the user is a member) to use the security profile.
+[Create and assign a Conditional Access policy](#create-a-conditional-access-policy-1).
 - Confirm rule application by using your test user to [attempt to access a blocked site](#attempt-to-access-blocked-sites-2).
 - [Stop the agent and confirm test user access](#stop-the-agent-and-confirm-restored-access-2) to the previously blocked site.
 - [View activity in the traffic log](#view-activity-in-the-traffic-log-2).